 Discover our collection of espresso machines and coffee makers, each one hand

 Coffee Machine Buying Guide

-Italian coffee beans are defined by their roast.
+Their roast defines Italian coffee beans.
 Italians tend to go for a medium-dark roast because it delivers all the qualities usually favoured in an espresso or a ristretto.
-Green coffee beans are roasted for a longer period at a higher temperature than other roasts.
+Green coffee beans are roasted for a more extended period at a higher temperature than other roasts.
 This process produces brown coffee beans with little or no oily surface, more robust flavours and smokier aromas.

 Make Moka Coffee with an Italian Coffee Maker

 A macchinetta del Caffe, or small coffee machine, is an Italian coffee percolator.
 It’s a classic machine used to make espresso-style coffee.
 They make coffee similarly to an espresso machine, but at lower pressures than an electric espresso maker.

 An Italian coffee maker or Moka coffee maker, also commonly known as macchinetta or greca, is a kind of stovetop espresso maker that makes coffee using steam.
 Moka or Italian coffee makers are popular in Europe and come in different sizes that can be used to make between 1 and 18 50 ml cups.
 The original design was in aluminium with a bakelite handle.

 Coffee first made its appearance in Europe during the 14th century when traders from the Silk Road introduced it to Venice’s wealthy aristocrats.